-Learn of new laws before you file for bankruptcy.
-Bankruptcy laws are in constant flux, you need to know what you are getting yourself into.
-Your state’s website will have up-to-date information about these changes.
+Stay up to date with any new laws that may affect your bankruptcy if you decide to file.
+Bankruptcy laws are always changing, you need to know what you are getting yourself into.
+Your state’s website will have the information about these changes.